arrivendell/visualizer/README.md

 - The counter should not decrease.

-##### Other Metrics:
+#### Other Metrics:

-When the sensor runner parse and send the metrics, he can face some problems.
+When the sensor runner parses and sends the metrics, he can face some problems.
 Instead of silently not sending any metrics if failing, the sensor runner will emit error metrics:
 - If the values of the output cannot be associated to their metric (cast failing for instance): an error metric is sent, whose name is `error.{name of the failed metric}`
 - If the communication to influx is synchronous, a fail to write will be sent as a `batch_sending_error`
-- If the connection to influx is lost, failures metrics will be stored offline and sent once online, with a name `connectivity_error`
+- If the connection to influx is lost, failure metrics will be stored offline and sent once online, with a name `connectivity_error`

 ## Future improvements:
 - Some refactoring of the code could be done to be able to configure the kind of metrics expected
 - In case of scaling, using collecting agents such as statsd or telegraf before sending to InfluxDB could help.
+- More alerting options could be used if Grafana alerts are too limited
+- Logging should be used if the project grows a bit as print statements are limited compared to logs.
+- The current architecture uses HTTP calls to InfluxDB, which might become an issue as this blocks the code.
+Using threads could be a solution, an other would be to use UDP protocol to communicate to InfluxDB, with the risk of loosing data without being aware.
+A UDP supporthad been written for the sensor runner but some configurations are incomplete, making it unusable in the current state.